Slater and Gordon can advise you 24 hours 7 days a week and provide legal representation for a speeding offence anywhere

 Slater and Gordon Lawyers offer a free consultation to discuss your speeding offence.
 We are one of the UK's largest and well known law firms with offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 In most speeding offence cases, the severity of the punishment depends on how far you exceeded the speed limit.
 Driving 35mph in a 30mph zone for example, is unlikely to result in disqualification, unless you are a repeat offender and are at risk of accumulating 12 penalty points within a three year period.
-As a rule of thumb, being caught driving in excess of 45-50% of the speed limit could lead to instant driving ban.
+As a rule of thumb, being caught driving in excess of 45-50 per cent of the speed limit could lead to instant driving ban.

 In many cases, drivers caught speeding will be issued a Fixed Penalty Notice which carries a minimum fine of £100 and three penalty points on your driving licence.
 Anyone who accumulates 12 or more penalty points within a three year period, however, risks being disqualified from driving.